Philip Sadée artwork • painting • previously for sale The dismantling of a ship

 Exhibited: Katwijk, Katwijks Museum, 'Bomschuit in beeld', 1 mei-14 sept.
 2013; Den Haag, Museum Panorama Mesdag, 'Kinderen van de Haagse School', 16 dec.
 2023-20 mei 2024.

 Initially, the Hague painter Philip Sadeé made history pieces.
-From 1865 he studied at the Düsseldorf Academy, center of the Düsseldorfer Mahlerschule, famous for his genre painting.
+From 1865 he studied at the Düsseldorf Academy, center of the Düsseldorfer Mahlerschule, famous for its genre painting.
 That is where Sadée started painting genre pieces.
 After his return to the Netherlands in 1888, he focused on the fishing genre.
-To this end he stayed a lot in Scheveningen, especially in the autumn with his low sun, gray skies and mist.
+For this purpose he stayed a lot in Scheveningen, especially in the autumn with its low sun, gray skies and mist.
 Like Josef Israëls, he often portrayed the heavy life of fishermen's wives